 Tillandsia Stupendo Click thumbnails for full size, scaled to a new window.

-Houston x leonamiana (Ed. probably recurvifolia v. subsecundifolia).
-Dimmitt/Isley, USA.
+Houston x leonamiana (Ed. "leonamiana" was probably recurvifolia v. subsecundifolia).
+Dimmitt/Isley, Arizona USA.
+1989

 Pam Butler 09/18

 Ray Clark ...
 "In April 2016 I bought this plant at a BSSA sales event just because I like it.
 Now with time on my hands I am doing some more house keeping and I cannot find this plant on the DVD, BinA or the BCR.